aridjayarecipes/cutesrecipes.web.app/content/post/2012-recipe-of-speedy-bacon-citrus-brussels-sprouts.md

 ##### Instructions to make Bacon Citrus Brussels Sprouts:

 1. Put sprouts in Ziploc baggie.
 Drizzle the olive oil over, close and toss to coat.
-1. In cold pan, cook bacon till 2-3 Tbsp&#39;s bacon fat renders.
+1. In cold pan, cook bacon till 2-3 Tbsp's bacon fat renders.
 Place bacon on paper towels to drain.
 1. Place coated Brussels sprouts in same pan as bacon fat.
 Stir in seasonings and a splash of Apple cider vinegar.
 Add squeezed juice from one orange.
 1. Cook till sprouts are fork tender.
 Squeeze additional juice of orange over sprouts and serve.